GutiCamilo93/Banana_Hoarder/README.md

 a.
 Unity ML Agents:

 First you must install the Unity toolkit.
-You'll find the instruction in this link, please 	      don't dispair this is probably the hardest step: <href>https://github.com/udacity/deep-reinforcement-learning#dependencies
+You'll find the instruction in this link, please don't dispair, this is probably the hardest step: <href>https://github.com/udacity/deep-reinforcement-learning#dependencies

 b.
 Install